 Is it just me or would the two be really cute together…?
 Cast your vote!

 It’s times like these, when the weather is starting to warm up and the grass is ESPECIALLY green, that I long for a yard.
 Our little townhouse has only a small patch of grass out front, so small that even a birdbath would look badly proportionate, and a tiny back deck with no greenery to speak of.I recommend contacting pressure washing service once in a while to have the outsides of your house clean.
+Also, if you’re planning to renovate your house, installing stumps is a good idea.
+Just look for globalreblocking.com to see affordable house raising and restumping services carried by qualified restumping specialists.
 So this will be yet another spring season where I live vicariously through inspiration images like the ones above…

 Option 2: That said, the entryway of a home has MAJOR influence on the sell-ability (and personality) of a home.
 This one, with its bold color, modern lines and approachable greenery seems like a great use of budget.
 I can’t help but lean a little more towards a well executed entry, mostly because I want my guests and neighbors to feel as welcome as I do in our hypothetical future home.
 Curb appeal is everything, right??
 Or is it…